 If you have undergone a hysterectomy, myomectomy, or a removal of fibroids through the use of power morcellation, you could be at risk for the development of:

 - Uterine sarcoma

 Power Morcellator Lawyers

 If you suspect any of these or other negative effects due to your procedure, it is highly recommended that you consult with a physician as soon as possible.
 In the event that you or a loved one has developed cancer after a medical procedure in which morcellation was used, you may be able to seek compensation.
 J&J and Ethicon have already begun settling some power morecellator lawsuits, and you may also be entitled to compensation.
-With the experienced power morcellator lawyers at Blizzard & Nabers LLP at your side, you can pursue a claim against the manufacturers of this potentially deadly procedure.
+With the experienced power morcellator lawyers at Blizzard Law PLLC at your side, you can pursue a claim against the manufacturers of this potentially deadly procedure.